 Since some industries may continue to retrench more workers in the future, what can Singaporeans do to build resilience in the workplace?

 Upskill to improve chances of employability

-A UOB survey found that 9 in 10 of those employed in Singapore believe they will need to reskill or upskill to stay competitive in the post-pandemic world.
+A UOB survey found that nine in 10 of those employed in Singapore believe they will need to reskill or upskill to stay competitive in the post-pandemic world.
 One way to approach upskilling is to think about your area of weakness, where there is potential for improvement.
-Alternatively, you may consider viewing the job requirements of positions that you aspire to be employed in during the new year, and shortlist a few skills that would help your resume stand out from the crowd.
+Alternatively, you may consider viewing the job requirements of positions that you aspire to be employed in during the new year and shortlist a few skills that would help your resume stand out from the crowd.

 Build a strong support network

 We’ve all heard the catchphrase, “It’s who you know, not what you know,” and, when it comes to referrals, that still holds true today.
 Reaching out to family and friends to make warm introductions at companies is one way to grow your network.
 Another, possibly more effective way to build a strong professional network is by updating your LinkedIn profile and connecting with senior-level executives, managers, and even recruiters working in your industry.